Amaranthus hypochondriacus

 Amaranthus hypochondriacus is an ornamental plant commonly known as Prince-of-Wales feather or prince's-feather.
 Originally endemic to Mexico, it is called quelite, bledo and quintonil in Spanish.

 In Africa and El Salvador, like many other species in the family Amaranthaceae, it is valued as source of food.
 The leaves and seeds are very nutritious and have a mild flavor.
 The seeds also contain phenolic compounds.

 In temperate regions, it is cultivated as a half-hardy annual.
 Numerous cultivars have been selected, of which 'Green Thumb' and 'Pygmy Torch' have gained the Royal Horticultural Society's Award of Garden Merit.
 It grows best in well-drained soils in full sun, and is suitable for USDA hardiness zones 3–10.
 It may be susceptible to aphids.

 A. hypochondriacus is a vigorous, upright plant that typically reaches 40-200 cm tall.
 It is often grown for its flowers, which appear in dense, catkin-like inflorescences in the summer and autumn.
 They are usually deep purplish-red, but may be yellow-green.
 These give way to dry fruits, about 1.5-3 mm long, that split open when ripe.
 The fruits contain smooth, shiny seeds that may be subglobose to lenticular, either whitish-pink or dark reddish-brown to black, and 1-1.4 mm in diameter.
 The leaves are simple and alternately arranged, with entire margins.
 They are rhombic-ovate to broadly lanceolate in shape, about 4-12 cm long and 2-7 cm wide, borne on long peduncles.

+There is near certainty that A. hypochondriacus is the common ancestor to the cultivated species Amaranthus used as a grain or pseudocereal, however the later series of domestication to follow remains unclear.
+There has been opposing hypotheses of a single as opposed to multiple domestication events of the three grain species.
+There is evidence of phylogenetic and geographical support for clear groupings that indicate separate domestication events in South America and Central America.
+A. hybridus may derive from South America, whereas A. caudatus, A. hypochondriacus, and A. quentiensis are native to Central and North America.